teancom/codex/aws.md

 $ cd shield-deployments
 ```

-Now we can set up our `aws` site using the `aws` template, with a
+Now we can set up our `us-west-2` site using the `aws` template, with a
 `proto` environment inside of it:

 ```
-$ genesis new site --template aws aws
+$ genesis new site --template us-west-2 aws
-$ genesis new environment aws proto
+$ genesis new environment us-west-2 proto
-$ cd aws/proto
+$ cd us-west-2/proto
 $ make manifest
 5 error(s) detected:
  - $.compilation.cloud_properties.availability_zone: What availability zone is SHIELD deployed to?